NTFS reparse point: Volume mount points

-Volume mount points are similar to Unix mount points, where the root of another file system is attached to a directory.
+NTFS volume mount points are specialized NTFS filesystem objects which are used to mount and provide an entry point to other volumes.
+They are similar to Unix mount points, where the root of another file system is attached to a directory.
 In NTFS, this allows additional file systems to be mounted without requiring a separate drive letter (such as C: or D:) for each.
+Volume mount points are supported by NTFS 3.0, which was introduced with Windows 2000.

+Mount points can be created in a directory on an NTFS file system, which gives a reference to the root directory of the mounted volume.
+Any empty directory can be converted to a mount point.
+The mounted volume is not limited to the NTFS filesystem but can be formatted with any file system supported by Microsoft Windows.
+However, though these are similar to POSIX mount points found in Unix and Unix-like systems, they only support local filesystems; on Windows Vista and later versions of Windows, NTFS symbolic links can be used to link local directories to remote SMB network paths.

 Once a volume has been mounted on top of an existing directory of another volume, the contents previously listed in that directory become invisible and are replaced by the content of the root directory of the mounted volume.
 The mounted volume could still have its own drive letter assigned separately.
 The file system does not allow volumes to be mutually mounted on each other.
 Volume mount points can be made to be either persistent (remounted automatically after system reboot) or not persistent (must be manually remounted after reboot).

 Mounted volumes may use other file systems than just NTFS, possibly with their own security settings and remapping of access rights according to the remote file system policy.